Vermintide-Mod-Framework/Vermintide-Mod-Builder/README.md

 	gulp create -m <mod_name> [-d <description>] [-t <title>] [-l <language>] [-v <visibility>]

-This will copy the template from `%%template` folder to a new folder, upload an empty mod to the workshop (the item is private by default), add its item ID to `item.cfg` in the new mod folder and open a browser window for you to subscribe to the mod.
+This will copy the template from `%%template` folder to a new folder, upload an empty mod to the workshop (the item is private by default), add its item ID to `itemV1.cfg` or `itemV2.cfg` (depending on which game is specified in the config.json) in the new mod folder and open a browser window for you to subscribe to the mod.
 This is needed for the game to recognize the mod.

 #### Publish an existing mod to Steam Workshop:

 	gulp publish -m <mod_name> [-d <description>] [-t <title>] [-l <language>] [-v <visibility>] [--verbose]

-This will create `itemV1.cfg` or `itemV2.cfg` (depending on which game is specified in the config.json) for a mod if it doesn't exist then build and publish the mod to workshop as a new item.
+This will create `itemV1.cfg` or `itemV2.cfg`  for a mod if it doesn't exist then build and publish the mod to workshop as a new item.
 If .cfg file is present it shouldn't have `published_id` in it.

 #### Upload a new version of a mod to Steam Workshop:

 	gulp upload -m <mod_name> [-n <changenote>] [--open] [--skip]

-This will use `item.cfg` in the mod's folder and upload the last built version.
+This will use `itemV1.cfg` or `itemV2.cfg` in the mod's folder and upload the last built version.
 Seems to only update the mod if the content has changed.
 `--changenote` or `-n`- list of changes made
 `--open` or `-o` - opens the mod's url after uploading
-`--skip` or `-s` - only uploads the contents of `item.cfg`
+`--skip` or `-s` - only uploads the contents of .cfg
-I can't be bothered to add parameters to change the title, description etc. You can simply edit `item.cfg` file.
+I can't be bothered to add parameters to change the title, description etc. You can simply edit .cfg file.

 #### Open an existing mod's page on Steam Workshop: